 Only once they started getting interactions going did they decide to build out the product that we see as AngelList today.
 “We always do it manually…until we know how it works and then we automate it,” explained Naval.
 Today, over 1,000 startups have been funded on AngelList, and the company is rumored to be raising a first round of funding at $150M valuation.

 The truth is — traction matters.
 And, if you’re a non-technical founder with just an idea, it’s probably tough to find a technical co-founder.
 Having traction on that idea will make it a world easier to find technical talent.

 Want to learn more from Elizabeth Yin?
 Participate in lunch mentorship at our upcoming conference.
 Register here.

+This post originally appeared on the blog of Andrew Chen.
+Photo credit: Matt Wetzler via Flickr.
 About the blogger: Elizabeth Yin is the CEO and a co-founder of LaunchBit, an ad network for email newsletters.
 Previously, she worked at startups and Google, and went to MIT for her MBA, and Stanford before that.
 PS.
 I’m training growth hackers.
 Email me.